 Robert is a priest in Montreal.
 He served for three years in the ‘90s as Director of the Jerusalem office of the Middle East Council of Churches and Vicar of Gaza.
 He holds three degrees, one in Middle East and Islamic history.
-Robert had been vice-chair of a UN committee on Palestinian rights, and continues to head up Canada’s original Middle East peace charity.
+Robert had been vice-chair of a UN committee on Palestinian rights.
 Having experienced first-hand the essential role of religion in Middle East peacemaking and religious extremism in war-making, he is committed to strengthening the Canadian churches in their partnerships with the region’s churches and other civil society organizations, not least those which serve in the camps in Lebanon.

 John Doyle, Secretary